-Company contributed \$147 to the plan.
+Employees of SYNNEX Infotec were also covered by a multi-employer plan until fiscal year 2015.
+The Company recognized expense for this plan based on scheduled employer contributions.
+Employees could also make contributions to this plan.
+Consistent with generally accepted accounting principles that address participation in multi-employer plans, the Company did not recognize related plan assets or liabilities in its financial statements.
+During three and nine months ended August 31, 2015, the Company contributed \$138 and \$432 to the plan, respectively.
 During fiscal year 2015, the Company withdrew from the multi-employer plan and set up a defined contribution plan to replace the existing plan.
 During the year ended November 30, 2015, the Company recorded \$2,277 toward its funding obligations under this new plan.
-During the three months ended February 29, 2016, the Company contributed \$78 to the defined contribution plan.
+During the three and nine months ended August 31, 2016, the Company contributed \$90 and \$252 to the defined contribution plan.

 The Company has a 401(k) Plan (the "Plan") under which eligible employees may contribute up to the maximum amount as provided by law.
 Employees become eligible to participate in the Plan on the first day of the month after their employment date.
 The Company may make discretionary contributions under the Plan.
-During the three months ended February 29, 2016 and February 28, 2015, the Company contributed \$841 and \$855, respectively.
+During three and nine months ended August 31, 2016, the Company contributed \$898 and \$2,704, respectively.
+During three and nine months ended August 31, 2015, the Company contributed \$839 and \$2,491, respectively.

 The Company has a deferred compensation plan for certain directors and officers.
 Distributions under the plan are subject to Section 409A of the United States Tax Code.
 The Company may invest balances in the plan in trading securities reported on recognized exchanges.
-As of February 29, 2016 and November 30, 2015, the deferred compensation liability balance was \$8,149 and \$8,100, respectively.
+As of August 31, 2016 and November 30, 2015, the deferred compensation liability balance was \$8,247 and \$8,100, respectively.

-NOTE 14-EQUITY:
+NOTE 15-EQUITY: